antonim24/dotfiles/README.md

 ```bash
 ~/.dotfiles/bin/install_dotfiles.sh
 ```
-And then finally run the `make all` command in the dotfiles directory where you cloned to and watch it all symlink in the right places.
+And then finally run the `setup` script in the dotfiles directory where you cloned to and watch it all symlink in the right places.

 # Current Implemented Items
-- Bash
+* Bash
+  * .profile
+  * .bash_profile
-  - .bashrc
+  * .bashrc
-  - .bash_aliases
+  * .bash_aliases
-  - .profile
-- tmux
+* tmux
-  - .tmux.conf
+  * .tmux.conf
-- vim
+* vim
-  - .vimrc
+  * .vimrc
+* VsCode
+  * User settings.json
+  * User keybindings.json